Skip to content

 Oversampling & Noise Shaping SNR Calculator

-Calculate SNR improvement from oversampling and noise shaping for sigma-delta ADCs, including effective bits gained from higher OSR
+Calculate SNR improvement from oversampling and noise shaping for sigma-delta ADCs.
+Determine effective bits gained from higher OSR.
+Free, instant results.

 Loading calculator...